 You’ve got your own 500; you’re just not paying enough attention to them.

 Here’s the bottom line.
-Every day I read books and blog posts offering advice to solo professionals.
+Every day I read books and blog posts offering advice to professionals.
 They talk about “rising to the top on Google,” “getting millions of people to spread your ideas,” “becoming a blogging superstar.”

 Not that you asked, but I think it’s garbage.